 VISIBILITY: 5M – 15M

-Join Pisces Divers for an unforgettable week on South Africa’s Wild Coast and experience the Sardine Run with us in 2020!
-The 2019 Sardine Run was spectacular and we are already looking forward to another action packed expedition.
+Join Pisces Divers for an unforgettable week on South Africa’s Wild Coast and experience the Sardine Run with us!

-Our Sardine Run trip bookings calendar is now up for 2020 and we invite you to join Pisces Divers for a very special week in Cintsa on the Wild Coast, 45km north of East London in the Eastern Cape.
+Our Sardine Run trip bookings calendar is now up for this year and we invite you to join Pisces Divers for a very special week in Cintsa on the Wild Coast, 45km north of East London in the Eastern Cape.

 The Sardine Run is an annual migration of sardines up the East Coast of South Africa from the Southern Cape to Kwa-Zulu Natal, where the fish spawn.
 They follow a cooler than usual counter-current which passes close in-shore and there is an array of marine predators ready to meet them, from thousands of Cape Gannets, huge pods of Common Dolphins, several shark species, such as Dusky sharks and Copper sharks all the way up to the impressive Brydes Whales.
 We will spend five days per week at sea, following the incredible marine action and getting you into position to experience the sardine bait balls from the boat or in the water, where you will witness birds, dolphins, sharks and whales all working together feeding off the bait balls.
-We will have one rest day where we also include a game drive to see the BIG 5 and an Elephant interaction at Inkwenkwezi Game Lodge.
+We will have one rest day where we will relax and take a guided nature walk with a local ecologist or choose from a range of local activities.

 During this time of the year the Humpback whales migrate up the coast and they can be spotted daily, moving in pairs or small family groups.
 Southern Right whales can also be seen occasionally, but it is the Brydes whales that really get involved with the sardines and it’s an incredible spectacle to witness a Brydes whale engulfing a bait ball in a single mouthful.
 We also see Bottle-nosed Dolphins and have also seen the shy Humpbacked Dolphins near the shore.
 Aside from the Cape Gannets, there are several other bird species that have been spotted: African Penguins, Cormorants, Yellow-nosed Indian Albatross, Sub-Antarctic Skuas to name a few.